Watch out for Trademark Scams

 - Trademark Compliance Center (Washington, DC)

-- Trademark Compliance Office (Arlington, VA) NEW
+- Trademark Compliance Office (Arlington, VA)

-- Trademark Office Ltd. (New York, NY) NEW
+- Trademark Office Ltd. (New York, NY)

 - Trademark Registration and Monitoring Office (Intellectual Property Rights Recordation Alert) (Los Angeles, CA)